josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 <details>
   <summary>FuncPtr&lt;TDelegate&gt;</summary>

-Represents a platform-specific type used to handle a pointer to a method of type <typeparamref name="TDelegate"/>.
+Represents a platform-specific type used to handle a pointer to a method of type `TDelegate`.

 **Note:** This struct implements `ISpanFormattable`, `ISerializable`, `IWrapper<IntPtr>` and `IEquatable<FuncPtr<T>>` interfaces.